The making of Creative Studio

 Why did you decide to form Creative Studio?

 Julia: A brand is only strong when all of its touch-points are consistent.
-Following the rebrand, we wanted to make sure our brand was unified in every asset produced, so customers would recognize us.
-Now we have a team of creatives producing assets that fit together and unify the brand.
+Following the rebrand, we wanted to make sure our brand was unified in every channel, so customers would recognize us.
+Now we have a team of creatives producing content that fit together and is on-brand.

 How does Creative Studio work together?